nkabbara/nkabbara.github.io/principles.md

 categories: life
 ---

-### Always try to leave things better than you found. them.
+### Always try to leave things better than you found them.

 ### Default to being kind with people[^1], but not nice.